 The Bamix The Original is mediocre for making smoothies and protein shakes.
 It struggles with raw fibrous greens like kale and produces a leafy, foamy smoothie after about four minutes of blending.
 It also doesn't come with a beaker or jar you can use for blending.
-However, it's very easy to clean by hand and has an excellent build quality.
+However, it's very easy to clean by hand and has excellent build quality.

-The Bamix The Original is passable for ice crushing.
+The Bamix The Original is passable for crushing ice.
 You can use it to make crushed ice for frozen drinks, but it's not ideal for that purpose.
 It takes roughly five minutes to produce a small amount of poorly-textured crushed ice.
 The handle is a bit bulky, and it can be tiring for your wrist and hand after a while.
 However, it's a very well-built, sturdy blender.

-The Bamix The Original is only available in one color, 'White.'
+This blender is only available in one color, 'White.'
 You can see the label for the unit we tested here.
 It's also sold as the EO150 Classic Immersion Blender, which is the same model.
 If you come across another variant or your blender is different, please let us know in the discussions, and we'll update our review.

 The NutriBullet Immersion Blender is better than the Bamix The Original for most purposes.
 The NutriBullet does a much better job processing fibrous ingredients, which is important when you want smooth broccoli soup or a well-blended fruit smoothie.
 It can produce better results with tough tasks like making nut butter.
 However, you might prefer the much sturdier Bamix if durability is a priority.
 It's also much quieter when it's running.